SUSE/machinery/docs/Inspection-of-yum-Repositories.md

 * Disadvantages:
   * Building Red Hat images not straight forward: We can find out that it is a yum repo because it doesn't have priority nor autorefresh

+## Use Cases

+* Less relevant:
+  * building Red Hat images

+* More relevant use cases:
+  * (manually) migrate a Red Hat system to a SUSE system
+  * generate a report of a Red Hat system
+  * compare a Red Hat system with a SUSE system

+## Remarks

+When we only want to use the description as result of an inspection and not for anything else, we might want to think about if we need to flag the description somehow, so the tool can help the user to do the right things with it.

 ## Considerations

 When reading the list of repositories we want to get all repositories, thus